LTTM/Syndrone/README.md

     conda activate syndrone
     ```

-4. Install the **CARLA python API** provided in the carla zip file with the following command (if you use windows make sure change the name to install the appropriate wheel file):
+4. Install the **CARLA python API** provided in the carla zip file with the following command (if you use Windows make sure to change the name to install the appropriate wheel file):

     ```bash
     pip install "<CARLA_installation_folder>/PythonAPI/carla/dist/carla-0.9.12-cp39-cp39-linux_x86_64.whl"